ShortlistShortlistedRemoved from shortlist 4

 Features

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Pulsar PG5250 also comes with some accessories: funnel and tool kit are included.
+In addition to the traditional documentation and an owner's manual (opens in a new tab) to help you get started promptly, the Pulsar PG5250 also includes several accessories: funnel and tool kit.

 The Pulsar PG5250 versus other generators